rubyists/sv-helper/README.md

     ...
   Create the /etc/aservice/run script, and symlink to your $SVDIR.

-in /etc/sv/aservice/log/ you man drop a file named 'conf', which can modify the log service
+in /etc/sv/aservice/log/ you may drop a file named 'conf', which can modify the log service

 # example conf